RIAPS/interface.modbus.libs/readme.md

 ## Modbus message handling library

 ## This project uses the modbus-tk module for low level Modbus packet transmission.

+### For information how to use this library in RAIPS see: interface.modbus.apps

 ##### Using TortoiseGit the submodule can be added to any project as shown below